Git code synchronization and merge

 vi DATAWORKS_SYSTEM_CONFIG/merge_mapping/<region>_<projectId>_to_<region>_<projectId>.properties

-Configure the file content according to your environment.
-Modify the values on both sides of the = sign.
+Configure the file content based on your environment and modify the parameter values on both sides of the = sign.
 You can specify multiple parameters for each type.

 # Data source